-Making the monochrome modern
+Modernizing the monochrome

 The modern golfer’s preference for striking colors and patterns doesn’t mean that traditional single-color outfits are out of style.
 It’s just that it now takes more of a deliberate effort to make monochromatic outfits work.
 The key?
-Making bold color selections: This polo shirt and pants prove that you can modernize the traditional by simply pairing the same shades.
+Making bold color selections: This polo shirt and pants look prove that you can modernize the traditional by simply pairing the same shades.